 Westfall, R. S. (2008).
 Never at Rest.
 A Biography of Isaac Newton.
 Cambridge: Cambridge University Press, 17th edition.

-I appreciate your work about management.
+I appreciate your work on management.
 But this is an entirely different matter.
 Your example shows that you do not understand what the subject matter of economics is.
 Strictly speaking, management is the subject matter of psychology/sociology and NOT of economics.
 The subject matter of economics is the (world-) economy as a whole.

 Imagine a physicist is asked to figure out how the universe works and after some time he comes back and says: “The universe is much too large, not of direct relevance to our daily lives, and ultimately incomprehensible, so I have analyzed the molehills in my front garden — with surprising results.”